lnvglr/character-diversion/character-diversion.md

 #### Specificity

-It lies in the nature of things, that specificity and specialization enables users to do one thing very well.
+It lies in the nature of things, that specificity and specialisation enables users to do one thing very well.

 ### Conclusion